 It’s back to a little bit of math to work that out.
 For instance the AstroAI Electric 26 Quarts/ 24 Liter,12V DC Portable Thermoelectric 52w cooler.
 Needs to be multiplied by the amount of time it is used.
 52w (cooler wattage) x 1hr (usage time) = 52wh.

-A list of watt hours of the cooler and the size of portable power station required is given below.
-Remembering that you do not want to deplete the power station by more than 50%.
-This means the power station watt hours need to be multiplied by 2.
+A list of watt-hours of the cooler and the size of portable power station required is given below.
+Remember that you do not want to deplete the power station by more than 50%.
+This means the power station watt-hours need to be multiplied by 2.